Prerequisites

 object to the API call.

-Insert the trigger identifier
+trigger identifier

 as the name in the API request below: